Latest update: 29-01-2023

 1. What are Drones?

 Drones are basically mobile guns in space.
-Just like ships they have structure-, armor- and shield-hitpoints.
-Like turrets they have an optimal range, speed; tracking, different damage profiles; maximum velocity and – very important – a damage modifier.
-And some nice advantage over turrets: They don’t need ammunition.
+Just like ships, they have structure-, armor- and shield-hitpoints.
+Like turrets, they have an optimal range, speed; tracking, different damage profiles; maximum velocity and – very important – a Damage Modifier.
+And some nice advantage over turrets: They don’t need ammunition and can be swapped mid-fight.

 2. T1, T2 and Faction – What’s the difference?